google-deepmind/lab/python/pip_package/README.md

 $ virtualenv agentenv
 ```

+You can also use `virtualenv --system-site-package agentenv` to allow the
+environment to use your system-wide Python packages (e.g. NumPy), in which
+case you do not need to install NumPy again below.

 Once you've created your virtualenv, you can activate it using:

 ```sh
 $ source agentenv/bin/activate
 ```

-Once your virtualenv is activated, install any remaining dependencies:
+Once your virtualenv is activated, install any remaining dependencies (if you
+have not used `--system-site-package` above):

 ```sh
 (agentenv)$ pip install numpy